optiopay/klar/README.md

 Klar is a simple tool to analyze images stored in a private or public  Docker registry for security vulnerabilities using Clair https://github.com/coreos/clair.
 Klar is designed to be used as an integration tool so it relies on enviroment variables.
 It's a single binary which requires no dependencies.

+Klar serves as a client which coordinates the image checks between the Docker registry and Clair.

 ## Binary installation

 The simples way is to download the latest relase (for OSX and Linux) from https://github.com/optiopay/klar/releases/ and put the binary in a folder in your `PATH`, make sure it has execute permission